prometheus/prometheus/docs/migration.md

   Prometheus v3 will log a warning if you continue to pass these to `--enable-feature`.

+## Configuration

+- The scrape job level configuration option `scrape_classic_histograms` has been renamed to `always_scrape_classic_histograms`.
+If you use the `--enable-feature=native-histograms` feature flag to ingest native histograms and you also want to ingest classic histograms that an endpoint might expose along with native histograms, be sure to add this configuration or change your configuration from the old name.

 ## PromQL

 - The `.` pattern in regular expressions in PromQL matches newline characters.